S-Subramanian-44/S-Subramanian-44/README.md

 ## About Me

-I'm Subramanian S, a dedicated individual specializing in Decision & Computing Sciences.
+I'm a dedicated individual specializing in Decision & Computing Sciences.
 I am recognized for a strong work ethic, positive outlook, and eagerness to learn.
 Committed to personal growth and seeking a successful start to my professional career.

 ## Collaboration and Communication
 🤝 I thrive both in individual and collaborative settings, ensuring projects are completed promptly.
 My adept communication and presentation skills enable me to articulate intricate data insights effectively to diverse teams.